willemt/raft/README.rst

 .. code-block:: c

-    e = raft_recv_appendentries_response(sv->raft, conn->node_idx, &m.aer);
+    e = raft_recv_appendentries_response(sv->raft, conn->node, &m.aer);
     uv_cond_signal(&sv->appendentries_received);

 **Redirecting the client to the leader**

 When we receive an entry log from the client it's possible we might not be a leader.

 If we aren't currently the leader of the raft cluster, we MUST send a redirect error message to the client.
 This is so that the client can connect directly to the leader in future connections.
-This enables future requests to be faster until the leader changes.
+This enables future requests to be faster (ie. no redirects are required after the first redirect until the leader changes).

 We use the ``raft_get_current_leader`` function to check who is the current leader.